-The cooling system is drained by opening the drain taps on the left side of the engine at the rear and in the lower part of the radiator as well as the radiator cap, figs. P77 and P78.
+The cooling system is drained by opening the drain taps on the left side of the engine at the rear and in the lower part of the radiator as well as the cap on the radiators expansion tank, figs. P77 and P78.
 Depending on the type of combine, the drain tap is in the engine compartment or below the cell, beneath the side guard.